Daniel Murray (rugby league)

-Murray played for the Salford Red Devils in the Super League, and has spent time on loan from Salford at the Rochdale Hornets and Oldham (Heritage № 1397) in Kingstone Press League 1, the Bradford Bulls and Halifax in the Kingstone Press Championship and Hull Kingston Rovers in the Betfred Super League.
+Murray played for the Salford Red Devils in the Super League, and has spent time on loan from Salford at the Rochdale Hornets and Oldham in Kingstone Press League 1, the Bradford Bulls and Halifax in the Championship and Hull Kingston Rovers in the Super League.
 He has also played for Hull KR on a permanent basis.

 Background

 Murray was born in Wigan, Greater Manchester, England.

 Playing career

 Bradford

 He joined Bradford on a loan deal in February 2017.

 Salford

 In 2017, he made his début for Salford against Widnes in the Super League.
 He went onto make seven appearances for the Salford side.

 Hull KR

 Murray made 14 appearances for Hull KR.

-Halifax
+Halifax Panthers

 On 12 November 2020, it was announced that Murray would join Halifax permanently on a two-year deal from the 2021 season, having spent two previous spells with the West Yorkshire giants on loan and dual registration.
-He was part of the Panthers side that was 80 minutes from a Grand Final in 2021, narrowly losing out in the semi finals.
+He was part of the Panthers side that was 80 minutes from a Grand Final in 2021, narrowly losing out in the semi-finals.